dasievers/engtools/README.md

 # engtools
-A collection of engineering and database tools that include methods to calculate bioenergy primary conversion reactor yields.
+A collection of engineering, database, and miscellaneous dataframe tools that include methods to calculate bioenergy primary conversion reactor yields.

+## Pandas Dataframe and Miscellaneous
+Miscellaneous conversion tools are available that do things like converting date-time indices to elapsed time, clipping a dataframe with date-time bookends, smoothing.
+Also available is a simple timing function to evaluate code snippets.

 ## Chemical Engineering Tools
 ### SatSteam